-We are presently conducting a clinical trial in India, and we recently received regulatory approval to commence a clinical trial in the Republic of Georgia.
+We are presently conducting clinical trials in India and the Republic of Georgia.
 Our ability to successfully initiate, enroll and complete a clinical trial in either country, or in any future foreign country in which we may initiate a clinical trial, are subject to numerous risks unique to conducting business in foreign countries, including:

-- difficulty in establishing or managing relationships with clinical research organizations and physicians; - · different standards for the conduct of clinical trials and/or health care reimbursement; - $\boldsymbol{\cdot}$ our inability to locate qualified local consultants, physicians, and partners; - the potential burden of complying with a variety of foreign laws, medical standards and regulatory requirements, including the regulation of pharmaceutical products and treatment; and - general geopolitical risks, such as political and economic instability, and changes in diplomatic and trade relations.
+- difficulty in establishing or managing relationships with clinical research organizations and physicians; - different standards for the conduct of clinical trials and/or health care reimbursement; - our inability to locate qualified local consultants, physicians, and partners; - the potential burden of complying with a variety of foreign laws, medical standards and regulatory requirements, including the regulation of pharmaceutical products and treatment; and - general geopolitical risks, such as political and economic instability, and changes in diplomatic and trade relations.